stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 being allies or representatives of the abhorred things.

   As to what the things were--explanations naturally varied.
-The common name applied to them was  "those ones ", or  "the old ones ", though other terms had a local and transient use.
+The common name applied to them was  "those ones", or  "the old ones", though other terms had a local and transient use.
 Perhaps the bulk of the Puritan settlers set them down bluntly as familiars of the devil, and made them a basis of awed theological speculation.
 Those with Celtic legendry in their heritage--mainly the Scotch-Irish element of New Hampshire,